Tait Communications is committed to ensuring that all products comply with the regulatory requirements of its' markets.

 We will dispatch the recycling information to you shortly.

-The Tait Group’s parent company Tait International Limited is based in Christchurch, New Zealand which is the headquarters of our global manufacturing, services and product distribution activities.
+The Tait Group’s parent company Tait International Limited is based in Christchurch, New Zealand which is the headquarters of our global manufacturing, services, and product distribution activities.
+Tait Communications provides critical communications equipment, infrastructure, and associated services.

 The vast majority of Tait’s critical communications equipment is manufactured at our Christchurch factory.
-Products and Services are supplied across the globe with entities located in New Zealand, Brazil, United States of America, United Kingdom, Austria, France, Australia Singapore and Dubai.
+Products and Services are supplied across the globe with entities located in New Zealand, Brazil, United States of America, United Kingdom, Austria, France, Australia, Singapore and Dubai and through authorised distributors and resellers on a global basis.

 Tait has approximately 600 employees worldwide.